use-inkubator/Ecosystem-Grants/applications/counter-ink.md

 | 2. | Substrate module: Asset Registery | We will create an ink! smart contract that will allow users to register the assets they want to trade. |
 | 3. | Smart contracts | We will integrate the Maker Contract and Asset Registry smart contracts to enable the creation of trade offers using registered assets. |

-### Milestone 2 Taker contract — Taking offer or making counter-offers
+### Milestone 2 Taker contract — Taking offer and partial fill

 - **Estimated Duration:** 1 month
 - **FTE:**  2